 Also known as a Cavoodle, this mix between a Cavalier King Charles Spaniel and a Poodle is known for their playful, friendly behavior.

-The Cavapoo is an adorable and lovable mixed-breed; a cross between a Cavalier King Charles Spaniel and a Poodle.
+The Cavapoo is an adorable and lovable designer dog; a mix between a Cavalier King Charles Spaniel and a Poodle.
 They have been around for over thirty years, but they are continuing to gain popularity, becoming a family favorite due to their playfulness and kid-friendly nature.
-In this article, you’ll find information about the health conditions that can impact this dog breed, along with tips on care, feeding, and grooming.
+In this article, you’ll find information about the health conditions that can impact this type of dog, along with tips on care, feeding, and grooming.

 Both of the Cavapoo’s parent breeds have been around for a long time, but in the 1900s Australian dog breeders began to cross-breed the two to meet the growing demand for designer dogs.